Zyhod/Vieno/Reference Materials/Features and Commands/Characters.md

 *(Optional) You may add a character's name at the time of registration, or you may later use the Update Command to add their name.*

 *(Tip) Checking if the `chara_id` has already been taken may be beneficial.*

+## Remove Character
+To remove a Character: `v.chara remove <chara_id>`
+*Can use `delete` or `del` in place of `remove`.*

+This permanently removes all records of the specified character from:
+- Main Information
+- Base Information
+- Battle Information
+- Social Information

+*(Note) It is important to note that only the Creator of a character can remove their records.*

 ## Information Cards
 To view a Character Card: `v.chara <type> <chara_id>`